elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> HTMLElement is the base class for all HTML elements.
-It is inherited by concrete HTML elements such as the HTMLInputElement, HTMLBodyElement, and HTMLAnchorElement classes.<br /><br />
+  <div><strong>Interview Response:</strong> HTMLElement base class represents an HTML-specific element, inheriting from Element.
+It is inherited by concrete HTML elements such as the HTMLInputElement, HTMLBodyElement, and HTMLAnchorElement classes.
+It provides properties and methods for styling, form control, and accessibility, tailored to HTML-specific behaviors and attributes.<br /><br />
   <strong>Additional Information:</strong><br /><br />
   <ul>
     <li>HTMLInputElement is the class for &#8249;input&#8250; elements.</li>